emersonnaka/C/Beginner/01 - Basic Concepts and Hello World/README.md

-# Basic Concepts and Hello World
+# Basic Concepts and Hello, World

 In this small example, the implementation has some basic concepts:
 * Library